 Both types of pain are aggravated by twisting, standing up, sitting down, lifting or bending forward.
 Other aggravating factors are work stresses such as sitting at a computer or leaning forward for extended periods, weight gain, loss of normal spinal movement and muscular balance.

 How Can you Reduce Low Back Pain During Your Pregnancy?

 Exercise is also an important part of the process and should be added to your schedule at least three times a week.
 It is important to strengthen core muscles and your pelvic floor to stabilise your pelvis and low back.

-Sleeping on your side with a pillow between your knees will take the pressure off your lower back and is extremely helpful and full-length body pillows are also recommended to ease backache.
+Sleeping on your side with a pillow between your knees will take the pressure off your lower back and is extremely helpful.
+Full-length body pillows are also recommended to ease backache.

 How Can Chiropractic Help Back Pain during Pregnancy?